Package Leaflet: Information for the User

 Warnings and precautions

-Sensitization: In rare cases, you may develop sensitivity to a substance in the patches while using TRUTEST 36.
-A reaction test that appears more than 10 days after application may be a sign of contact sensitization.
+Sensitization: In rare cases, you may develop sensitivity to a substance on the test patch while using TRUTEST 36.
+A test reaction that appears more than 10 days after application may be a sign of contact sensitization.

 TRUTEST 36 should only be applied to the skin:

-Moisture should be avoided around the test.
+Moisture around the test should be avoided.
 Therefore, when bathing or showering, be careful not to get the test panel or its surroundings wet.
-If the test panel gets wet, it may come off, allowing the water to carry the test substances.
+If the test panel gets wet, it may come off, allowing water to wash away the test substances.

-Avoid any activities such as sunbathing or exercising that may cause the patches to come off.
+Avoid any activity, such as sunbathing or exercising, that may cause the patches to come off.

-BHA (E320) and BHT (E312) are present in patch allergen No. 7 Colofonia (panel 1) for stability reasons.
-BHA and BHT may cause local skin reactions (e.g., contact dermatitis), which may result in a false positive reaction for Colofonia.
+Butylhydroxyanisole (BHA) (E320) and butylhydroxytoluene (BHT) (E321) are present in the allergenic patch No. 7 Colophony (panel 1) for stability reasons.
+BHA and BHT may cause local skin reactions (e.g., contact dermatitis), which may result in a false positive reaction for Colophony.

 Children